Velocity Merchant Services Logo

 The Problem: SNAP Fraud Is Skyrocketing

 SNAP recipients across the country are being hit hard by a growing epidemic: card skimming.
 Thieves use hidden devices on payment terminals to clone EBT cards and drain funds.
 It’s not just inconvenient—it’s devastating.
+This type of benefit fraud undermines program integrity, making it harder to ensure that assistance reaches those who truly need it.

-Here’s the kicker: if your benefits are stolen, you don’t get them back.
+Here’s the kicker: if your benefits are stolen, you don’t get them back

 That’s like stealing someone’s entire grocery budget for the month.